ArminKleinert/DancingLyra/README.md

-list?          | 1     | Check whether the value is a list. cons?          | 1     | Check whether the value is a cons. vector?        | 1     | Check whether the value is a vector. eql?           | 2     | Check for equality of two objects.
+list?          | 1     | Check whether the value is a list. cons?          | 1     | Check whether the value is a cons. vector?        | 1     | Check whether the value is a vector. eq?            | 2     | Check for equality of two objects.
                |       |
 nth            | 2     | Get the nth element of a collection. length         | 1     | Get the length of a collection.